FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 H. COMMUNICATION AND SUPPORT TO THE CHURCH BOARD:

 The Lead Minister shall not cause or allow the Church Board to be uninformed or unsupported in its work.
 Accordingly, the Lead Minister may not:

-- Neglect to submit monitoring information required by the board in a timely, accurate, and understandable fashion, directly addressing provisions of board polices being monitored.
+1. Neglect to submit monitoring information required by the Board in a timely, accurate, and understandable fashion, directly addressing provisions of board polices being monitored.

-- Let the board be unaware of relevant trends, anticipated adverse media coverage, material external and internal changes, particularly changes in the assumptions upon which any board policy has previously been established.
+2. Let the Board be unaware of relevant trends, anticipated adverse media coverage, or material external or internal changes, particularly changes in the assumptions upon which any Board policy has previously been established.

-- Fail to advise the board if, in the Lead Minister’s opinion, the board is not in compliance with its own policies on Governance Process and Church Board-Management Linkage, particularly in the case of board behavior that is detrimental to the working relationship between the board and the Lead Minister.
+3. Fail to advise the Board if, in the Lead Minister’s opinion, the Board is not in compliance with its own policies on Governance Process and Church Board-Management Linkage, particularly in the case of Board behavior that is detrimental to the working relationship between the Board and the Lead Minister.

-- Fail to marshal for the board as many staff and external points of view, issues, and options as needed for informed board choices.
+4. Fail to marshal for the Board as many staff and external points of view, issues, and options as needed for informed Board choices.

-- Fail to provide a mechanism for official board, officer or committee communications.
+5. Fail to provide a mechanism for official Board, officer or committee communications.

-- Fail to report in a timely manner an actual or anticipated non-compliance with any policy of the board.
+6. Fail to report in a timely manner an actual or anticipated non-compliance with any policy of the Board.

 The Church Board’s official connection to church operations, achievements, and conduct is solely through the Lead Minister.